OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ## Obfuscation

-In the current version, only the code of the core native shell and supported plugins are obfuscated.
+In the current version, native code from the shell and supported plugins are obfuscated.
 A crash from the core OutSystems components generates an obfuscated stack trace.

 ## Limitations